Frequently Asked Questions

 Q. What kind of questions will the facility ask me?

-A. Your recruiter will provide you with a list of sample questions to help you feel comfortable with the interview, or check these out.
+A. Your recruiter will provide you with a list of sample questions to help you feel comfortable with the interview, or, check out this resource page.

 Q. How soon will I start working after my interview?